25302597/AI-Summariser/README.md

 # Summariser

 This Python application allows users to extract textual content from various sources, including YouTube videos, websites, PDF documents, and plain text files.
-The extracted content can then be queried using the DeepAI GPT-3.5 language model to generate responses, summaries, or additional information.
+The extracted content can then be queried using the ChatGPT language model to generate responses, summaries, or additional information.

 ## Features